tlongren/docker-wordpress-nginx-ssh/README.md

 ###Todo:

 1. Tighten permissions up a bit maybe, may not be worth the effort.
-If anyone has suggestions please leave a comment on [this GitHub issue](https://github.com/tlongren/docker-wordpress-nginx-ssh/issues/3).
+If anyone has suggestions please leave a comment [at the official Docker Hub Registry repository](https://registry.hub.docker.com/u/tlongren/docker-wordpress-nginx-ssh/#add-comment-btn) or on [this GitHub issue](https://github.com/tlongren/docker-wordpress-nginx-ssh/issues/3).
 2. Implement [Docker Compose](https://docs.docker.com/compose/) for a quicker setup.
 3. Clean up README.
 4. Requests?
 Just make a comment on [this GitHub issue](https://github.com/tlongren/docker-wordpress-nginx-ssh/issues/4) if there's anything you'd like added or changed.